 - 2. CCRP is not used - 3.
-The pulse is triggered by the PTCK1 pin or by setting the PT1ON bit high - 4.
-A PTCK1 pin active edge will automatically set the PT1ON bit high - 5.
-In the Single Pulse Mode, PT1IO [1:0] must be set to "11" and can not be changed.
+The pulse is triggered by the PTCKn pin or by setting the PTnON bit high - 4.
+A PTCKn pin active edge will automatically set the PTnON bit high - 5.
+In the Single Pulse Mode, PTnIO [1:0] must be set to "11" and can not be changed.

-To select this mode bits PT1M1 and PT1M0 in the PTM1C1 register should be set to 01 respectively.
+To select this mode bits PTnM1 and PTnM0 in the PTMnC1 register should be set to 01 respectively.
 This mode enables external signals to capture and store the present value of the internal counter and can therefore be used for applications such as pulse width measurements.
-The external signal is supplied on the PTP1I or PTCK1 pin, selected by the PT1CKS bit in the PTM1C1 register.
-The input pin active edge can be either a rising edge, a falling edge or both rising and falling edges; the active edge transition type is selected using the PT1IO1 and PT1IO0 bits in the PTM1C1 register.
-The counter is started when the PT1ON bit changes from low to high which is initiated using the application program.
+The external signal is supplied on the PTPnI or PTCKn pin, selected by the PTnCKS bit in the PTMnC1 register.
+The input pin active edge can be either a rising edge, a falling edge or both rising and falling edges; the active edge transition type is selected using the PTnIO1 and PTnIO0 bits in the PTMnC1 register.
+The counter is started when the PTnON bit changes from low to high which is initiated using the application program.

-When the required edge transition appears on the PTP1I or PTCK1 pin the present value in the counter will be latched into the CCRA register and a TM interrupt generated.
-Irrespective of what events occur on the PTP1I or PTCK1 pin the counter will continue to free run until the PT1ON bit changes from high to low.
+When the required edge transition appears on the PTPnI or PTCKn pin the present value in the counter will be latched into the CCRA register and a TM interrupt generated.
+Irrespective of what events occur on the PTPnI or PTCKn pin the counter will continue to free run until the PTnON bit changes from high to low.
 When a CCRP compare match occurs the counter will reset back to zero; in this way the CCRP value can be used to control the maximum counter value.
 When a CCRP compare match occurs from Comparator P, a TM interrupt will also be generated.
 Counting the number of overflow interrupt signals from the CCRP can be a useful method in measuring long pulse widths.
-The PT1IO1 and PT1IO0 bits can select the active trigger edge on the PTP1I or PTCK1 pin to be a rising edge, falling edge or both edge types.
-If the PT1IO1 and PT1IO0 bits are both set high, then no capture operation will take place irrespective of what happens on the PTP1I or PTCK1 pin, however it must be noted that the counter will continue to run.
+The PTnIO1 and PTnIO0 bits can select the active trigger edge on the PTPnI or PTCKn pin to be a rising edge, falling edge or both edge types.
+If the PTnIO1 and PTnIO0 bits are both set high, then no capture operation will take place irrespective of what happens on the PTPnI or PTCKn pin, however it must be noted that the counter will continue to run.
+The PTnCCLR, PTnOC and PTnPOL bits are not used in this mode.